Kainat18/Recipe-finder/README.md

 This set of instructions assumes you are using npm as your package manager.
 If you use yarn, replace npm with yarn in the commands.

+## Configuration
+To configure the RecipeForm component, you need to obtain API keys from Edamam.
+Update the apiKey and appId variables in the component with your own keys. const apiKey = import.meta.env.VITE_API_KEY;
+const appId = import.meta.env.VITE_APPLICATION_ID;

 ## Technologies Used
 - React
 - JavaScript (ES6+)